-On April 28, 2008, Shanghai SOD, a wholly-owned subsidiary of the Company, Max Clear Holdings Limited ("Max Clear"), a wholly-owned subsidiary of SOCAM, Yida and certain onshore companies of the Dalian Group entered into a management services agreement pursuant to which each of Shanghai SOD, Max Clear and Yida has agreed to provide management services to the Dalian Group for a term of three years commencing from January 1, 2008 to December 31, 2010.
+On April 28, 2008, Shanghai SOD, a wholly-owned subsidiary of the Company, Max Clear Holdings Limited ("Max Clear"), a wholly-owned subsidiary of SOCAM, Yida and certain onshore companies of the Dalian Group entered into a management services agreement pursuant to which each of Shanghai SOD, Max Clear and Yida agreed to provide management services to the Dalian Group for a term of three years commencing from January 1, 2008 to December 31, 2010.
+On December 28, 2010, Shanghai SOD, Max Clear, Yida and the then onshore companies of the Dalian Group entered into a renewed management services agreement to extend the term for three years to December 31, 2013.